breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-09-17-some-notes-on-bash-and-setting-path.markdown

 `export PATH="/usr/local/bin:$PATH"`

-To understand this suggestion, the first thing I'd explore is...
+To understand this suggestion, the first thing to explore is...

 -----------
 <p />